-The Company's ISR operations consist of our Nichols Ranch Project, which is on standby at current uranium prices.
+The Company's ISR operation is its Nichols Ranch Project in Wyoming, which is on standby at current uranium prices.

 While the current spot price of uranium has not supported production for many global uranium producers over the past several years, having resulted in significant production cuts, the spot price of uranium has improved in recent years to levels that we believe could support production if these prices are sustained and result in long-term supply contracts with nuclear utilities.
-To date, the Company has entered into three long-term contracts with U.S. nuclear utilities with deliveries occurring from 2023 to 2030 at supportive pricing and other terms.
+To date, the Company has entered into three long-term contracts with U.S. nuclear utilities with deliveries that began during the second quarter of 2023 and will occur through 2030 at supportive pricing and other terms.
 In anticipation of potential price recoveries and additional contracts, we continue to maintain and advance our resource portfolio.
 We stand ready to resume wellfield construction and resume production at our Nichols Ranch Project and mine and process resources from our La Sal Project, Whirlwind Project and/or Pinyon Plain Project.
 We believe we can bring this new production to market within approximately twelve to eighteen months of a positive production decision.
 Longer term, we expect to develop our large conventional mines at Roca Honda and/or Sheep Mountain.